thelichedev/blog/posts/defect_evaluation.md

 **Customers vs users** are any human being who will have to use our products, including for example our coworkers in customer support teams.
 Customers are users giving us money to use our product.

-Here I use the two word indistinctly, because I don't distinguish paying and non-paying users when I think of product quality.
+Here I use the two words indistinctly, because I don't distinguish between paying and non-paying users when I think of product quality.

 I think this is legitimate since in both situations, nonquality will incur important costs:

 - users will not give us money
 - support operation costs will rise

-Different dynamics, same consequence: we have loose money and users are not happy.
+Different dynamics, same consequence: we loose money and users are not happy.

 **Team vs developer vs manager** in this blog I'll refer to the "software team" for simplicity, but I use the same framework at a more intimate level to evaluate my personal approach to quality.